20 Jun Steam Showers: How Steam Shower Generators Work

 A method called “proportional steam” uses multiple heating elements.
 It also usually takes into account the temperature of the room and other factors to further control heating cycles.
 This prevents uncomfortable temperature fluctuations inside the shower.

 Some generator manufacturers tout the speed with which their units produce steam.
 These generators utilize one of two basic methods.
 The first is similar to the way the boiler in your home operates.
 A water tank keeps warm water at the ready at all times.
 The other method is to run electricity directly through the water, which can create steam within a minute or so.
+Both methods can use way more electricity than just simply turning on the unit 10 to 15 minutes before use.

 Most manufacturers offer speedy options, such as InstaMist by Steamist, which promises “a generous volume of steam in under a minute.”
 However, these models may not be as economical or energy efficient due to increased power usage and even additional charges by the manufacturer In this case, you’ll have to decide how important the speed of steam production is to you.
 Many users find it just fine to turn on the steam and come back in ten minutes or so.